The Hippie

 To keep things simple:

-I grew up being incredibly active and exercise remains a big part of my life.
-I LOVE all things fitness: running, cycling, hiking, tennis, golf, anything and everything.
+Having grown up being incredibly active, exercise remains a big part of my life.
+I enjoy all things fitness: running, cycling, hiking, tennis, golf, anything and everything.
 I do it for health reasons, but even more, it makes me feel good.
-Natural endorphins are the best high, and I’m addicted.

 I just wanted to let you know how much I love the name of your blog!
 So cute!
 I can’t wait to read more!